3BioCompBio/AbAgym/README.md

 Welcome to **AbAgym**, a manually curated dataset containing 68 deep mutational scanning (DMS) datasets on antibody-antigen complexes, along with the 3D structure of each complex.
 The dataset includes around **324,000 non-redundant mutations**, including 37,361 interface mutations, which can support the development and evaluation of computational methods for antibody design and immune escape prediction.

 📄 _For full details, please refer to our publication:_
-**G. Cia, D. Li, S. Poblete, M. Rooman, F. Pucci** [“AbAgym: a well-curated dataset for the mutational analysis of antibody-antigen complexes”](https://www.google.com/) _(submitted)_
+**G. Cia, D. Li, S. Poblete, M. Rooman, F. Pucci** ["AbAgym: a well-curated dataset for the mutational analysis of antibody-antigen complexes"](https://www.biorxiv.org/content/10.1101/2025.07.15.664862v1)

 ---

 ## 📦 Contents of the Repository

 The table below describes the data and files contained in this repository.
+Additionaly, FoldX structures generated to perform the benchmark presented in the publication can be [downloaded here](https://drive.google.com/file/d/1OmKgf6nxWAcG0av5GKH6xokn4Bz19CAL/view?usp=sharing) (FoldX licensing terms apply).

 | File | Description |
 |------|-------------|